Would you like to give your students a live art and design brief, with local relevance?

 Versatility – we’ll need to use the logo on social media as well as the new website, and possibly business cards or letterheads – so will the logo work in horizontal and vertical formats?
 Will it still be recognizable if it’s scaled down like on a business card?

-We want the logo to be inspired by the city, by local Liverpool icons that reflect our cultural identity.
+A Liverpool identity – we want the logo to be inspired by the city, by local Liverpool icons that reflect our cultural identity.
 But we’d like you to think more about who our customers are: teachers.
 What kind of brand do you want to communicate to them?
 You could try starting out by writing down adjectives that describe your brand or sketching the kind of logo you want on paper.